PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### How popular is Amplitude?

-Amplitude is more popular than Heap, according to [data compiled by Jason Packer](https://www.linkedin.com/posts/jhpacker_just-updated-the-popularity-numbers-on-my-activity-7112462135120601088-YLdh/), an independent analytics consultant.
+Amplitude is more than twice as popular than Heap, according to [data compiled by Jason Packer](https://www.linkedin.com/posts/jhpacker_just-updated-the-popularity-numbers-on-my-activity-7112462135120601088-YLdh/), an independent analytics consultant.

 As of July 2023, Amplitude is deployed by 6,973 of the top 1 million websites in 2023.
 Heap is deployed by 3,200.